GRAINS-U.S. grain, soy futures fall on recession fears, Midwest rains

 "We did get some help in a lot of areas yesterday," said Don Roose, president of Iowa-based U.S. Commodities, referring to Monday's showers.
 "We are marching towards a crop, but we don't have it in the bin yet," Roose said.

-In Canada, farmers planted 25.4 million acres (10.3 million hectares) of wheat this year, the most in nine years, as bottlenecks in global supplies drove up prices of grain and food, a Statistics Canada report showed.
+In Canada, farmers planted 25.4 million acres (10.3 million hectares) of wheat this year, Statistics Canada reported, the most in nine years.
+The figure topped an average of trade estimates for 24.7 million acres

-Canadian farmers planted 21.4 million acres of canola, more than they intended in spring when StatsCan predicted 20.9 million acres of the oilseed, but down nearly 5% from last year.

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))